Lampirg/recommendator/README.md

 # recommendator

-This is web application for computing anime title to watch according to user anime list.
+This is web application for computing anime titles to watch according to user anime list.
 Right now it supports My Anime List API.

-*Note:* this is a **study project** and right now it is problematic to use (as you can see in [usage](#usage)).
+*Note:* this is a **study unfinished project** and right now it is problematic to use (as you can see in [usage](#usage)).
 Thus the project can change significantly.

 ## Usage